Seppli11/ZHAW-Summary/summaries/24FS/CCP2/12_factors.md

 ## 9. Disposability

 A service needs to be able to start and stop at any time.
-When receving a termination signal (e.g. SIGTERM), resources should be freed, the service should unsubscribe from message channels and more.
+When receving a termination signal (e.g. SIGTERM), resources should be freed, the service should unsubscribe from message channels and locks should be released.

 Additionally, the app should be robust against sudden death, in the case of a failure of the underlying hardware.